craigfrancis/r-stats/readme.md

 	data_all = data_load(data_path);

-Or it could be setup to ignore certain URL's which are always going to be slow - for example the members login form ([example](./config/example.r)).
+Or it could be setup to ignore certain URL's which are always going to be slow - for example the login form ([example](./config/example.r)).

 After parsing, the [start.r](./src/start.r) script will create a duplicate of `data_all`, with a few less columns: